deploy-f/df-cli/README.md

 ### Set the token
 Go to https://v2.d-f.pw/id/Manage/ListPersonalTokens and create a prsonal token.
-When you have the token, you can save it locally via `df init $TOKEN` command.
+When you have the token, you can save it locally via `deployf init $TOKEN` command.
 Or use the `TOKEN` environment to pass the token.
 Instead environment variable you can use `--token $TOKEN` key.